kskalvar/aws-eks-cluster-quickstart/README.md

 ```

 ### Test from Local Browser
 Using your local client-side browser enter the following URL.
-The configure-kube-dashboard script also generated as output the "Security Token"
+The configure-kube-dashboard script
-required to login to the dashboard.
+also generated a "Security Token" required to login to the dashboard.
 ```
 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/
 ```